FileMan

 MUMPS differs from many languages in its handling of the null string.
 A large percentage of the FileMan internal data structures are null strings, in which the information is located in the name of the "nothing" being referenced.
 This approach does not fit the traditional Relational Data Model.

-Its first use was in the development of medical applications for the Veterans Administration, now called the Department of Veterans Affairs, a branch of the United States Government.

-Since it was a work created by the US federal government, a copyright cannot be placed on the source code, making the source code in the public domain.
-Because of this, it has been used for rapid development of applications across a number of organizations, including commercial products.

 FileMan may be used standalone, or may be used with the VA Kernel, which provides an operating system neutral environment for applications.